We're prepared and ready for our expecting moms

 Frequently asked questions:

-As always, these support persons and visitors – like all others throughout our hospital – are only allowed if they DO NOT have symptoms of illness, such as fever, cough or shortness of breath.
+As always, these support persons and visitors – like all others throughout our hospital – are only allowed if they do not have symptoms of illness, such as fever, cough or shortness of breath.
 We can't allow children under 16 at this time.

 Visitors and caregivers (including parents or guardians) who are COVID-positive are not allowed in the inpatient setting.